josephsmithberger/XogotDocs/Documentation.docc/Testflight.md

 ## Desired Feedback

-We really want to hear your feedback, you can give us feedback in any of these
+We really want to hear your feedback!
+You can give us feedback in any of these
 ways:

-- Taking a screenshot of the issue, and then selecting "Send Feedback" from the "Done" drop down button.
+- Inside Xogot: Take a screenshot of the issue by simultaneously pressing and quickly releasing the "top button" (power button) and either volume button at the same time, and then select **"Send Feedback"** from the "Done" drop down button.
+- Open the TestFlight app and tap the **"Send Feedback"** button at the top of the Xogot page.
-- Sending us an email to support@xibbon.com
+- Send us an email at support@xibbon.com
-- Filing an issue on [github.com/xibbon/XogotIssues](https://github.com/xibbon/XogotIssues).
+- File an issue on [github.com/xibbon/XogotIssues](https://github.com/xibbon/XogotIssues).

 - Bugs in Xogot: we are interested in finding bugs, crashes or unexpected